sewoller/A3/Systems/Voice Assistant Aided Time Management/Intelligent Personal Assistants as Time Management Tools.md

 2) Multiparty Interaction
 3) Human-Assistant Interaction
 4) User Modelling
 Each of these categories serve to highlight distinct ways in which IPAs might be improved to incorporate more proactive methods of time management.
-Below is a diagram showing how the above categories interconnect.
+Below is a diagram that provides more information on the individual categories and shows how categories interconnect.
 ![[Voice Aided Time Management EX1.png]]

 Individual Time Management refers to ways in which an IPA could help a user manage time more effectively for tasks that do not involve any third party interaction, such as scheduling time for physical activity.
 Based on the findings from their discussion, researchers further dissected this category into 3 different levels of time management based on data requirements and complexity of implementation.
 The first level represents basic functionality such as asking an IPA to take down items in a list like format.
 The second level is an IPA that would be able to produce insights about a users calendar such as identifying potential timing conflicts, but would ultimately leave the user in control of their own schedule.
 The final level introduces autonomy into the IPA, wherein a user could give the IPA permission to make adjustments to a schedule given contextual information like staying late at the office or getting stuck in traffic.